Public Spaces Protection Orders in the City of Bath and Midsomer Norton town centre

-The Antisocial Behaviour, Crime and Policing Act 2014 enables the council to create PSPOs to control activities carried out in a public place, which have a detrimental effect on the quality of life of those in the locality.
+The Antisocial Behaviour, Crime and Policing Act 2014 enables the Council to create Public Spaces Protection Orders, sometimes referred to as PSPOs.
+They are designed to control activities in public places which have a detrimental effect on the quality of life of those in the locality.
+Following public consultation showing strong support for their introduction, on 20 October 2017 Bath and North East Somerset Council introduced two Public Spaces Protection Orders (PSPOs) to restrict street drinking in the City of Bath and Midsomer Norton town centre (not activated).

-Services for people concerned by their own or someone else's drug
+There are a number of local services for people concerned by their own or someone else's drug and alcohol misuse, including:

 Developing Health and Independence (DHI)